-- After your paperwork is processed, your e-mail username and password will be automatically created and you will receive an email notification at your non-Elon email address with your Elon account information.
-It will take at least 3 business days for your email account to be created.
-If you have not been contacted after 4 days, contact the IT Service Desk at (336) 278-5200.
+- After your paperwork is processed, you will receive an email notification at your non-Elon email address to contact IT to receive your Elon credentials (username and password).
+This total process takes up to 3 business days.
+If you have not been contacted within 4 business days of your paperwork being completed with HR, contact Information Technology at (336) 278-5200.

-- Once you have your username & password, you can access your Elon email account, as well as Moodle (the learning management system) and OnTrack (where you can access your class roster).
+- Once you have received your username, created your password, and setup Duo multifactor authentication, you can access your Elon email account, as well as Moodle, Elon’s learning management system (Learn more about email and Moodle).

 - Be sure to check your Elon email before the term begins for important information, such as summer emails with the full schedule of Planning Week and information about New Student Convocation.